-The Palliative Care Program at the Joan Karnell Supportive Care Services in collaboration with the Rehabilitation Program at Pennsylvania Hospital has developed a Cancer Appetite and Rehabilitation (CARE) Clinic.
-The purpose of this clinic is to reduce the effects of cancer cachexia and improve nutrition, function, symptom management, and quality of life of cancer patients.
+Located at Pennsylvania Hospital, the Cancer Appetite and Rehabilitation Clinic (CARE) brings together palliative care with rehabilitation services to reduce the effects of cancer cachexia and improve nutrition, function, symptom management, and quality of life for cancer patients.

-Cancer cachexia is a medical condition which includes weight loss, lack of appetite and loss of fat and muscle tissue.
-This may cause fatigue and more delay in treatment.
-In the past, cachexia was seen as an inevitable part of the disease process, but now early identification and prompt intervention may lead to an improvement in the patient’s quality of life.
+Cancer cachexia is a medical condition that causes weight loss, lack of appetite, and loss of fat and muscle tissue.
+It may also cause fatigue.
+In the past, cachexia was seen as an inevitable part of the disease process, but now early identification and prompt intervention may improve the quality of your life.

-Cancer patients may consider attending the CARE Clinic, if they are experiencing any of the following symptoms:
+You may consider attending the CARE Clinic if you are experiencing any of the following symptoms:

 - Involuntary weight loss